CREWdecisions/elicitr/tests/testthat/_snaps/cont_start.md

     Condition
       Error in `elic_cont_start()`:
       !
 Incorrect value for `experts`:
-      x The value provided for `experts` has length 2, it should be a single number.
+      x Argument `experts` must be a single number not a vector of length 2.
       See `elicitr::elic_cont_start()`.

 # Output